Excellent High-Temperature Strength, Low Thermal Expansion Characteristics, and Good Oxidation Resistance

 HAYNES® 242® alloy (UNS N10242) is an age-hardenable nickel-molybdenum chromium alloy which derives its strength from a long-range ordering reaction upon aging.
-It has tensile and creep strength properties up to 1300°F (705°C) which are as much as double those for solid solution strengthened alloys, but with high ductility in the aged condition.
-The thermal expansion characteristics of 242® alloy are much lower than those for most other alloys, and it has very good oxidation resistance up to 1500°F (815°C).
+It has tensile and creep strength properties up to 1200 - 1300°F (649 - 704°C) which are as much as double those for solid solution strengthened alloys, but with high ductility in the aged condition.
+The thermal expansion characteristics of 242® alloy are much lower than those for most other alloys, and it has very good oxidation resistance up to 1500°F (816°C).
 Other attractive features include excellent low cycle fatigue properties, very good thermal stability, and resistance to high-temperature fluorine and fluoride environments.
+HAYNES® 244® alloy has been developed as an upgrade from 242® alloy, with enhanced tensile and creep properties up to 1400°F (760°C), as well as a lower coefficient of thermal expansion.

 HAYNES® 242® alloy is produced in the form of reforge billet, bar, plate, sheet, and wire welding products, all in various sizes.
 Other forms may be produced upon request.

-HAYNES® 242® alloy combines properties which make it ideally suited for a variety of component applications in the aerospace industry.
-It will be used for seal rings, containment rings, duct segments, casings, fasteners, rocket nozzles, pumps, and many others.
+HAYNES® 242® alloy combines properties which make it ideally suited for a variety of component applications in aero and industrial gas turbine engines.
+It may be used for seal rings, containment rings, duct segments, casings, fasteners, rocket nozzles, pumps, and many others.
 In the chemical process industry, 242® alloy will find use in high-temperature hydrofluoric acid vapor-containing processes as a consequence of its excellent resistance to that environment.
 The alloy also displays excellent resistance to high-temperature fluoride salt mixtures.
 The high strength and fluorine environment-resistance of 242® alloy has also been shown to provide for excellent service in fluoroelastomer process equipment, such as extrusion screws.

 HAYNES® 242® alloy derives its age-hardened strength from a unique long-range-ordering reaction which essentially doubles the un-aged strength while preserving excellent ductility.
 The ordered Ni2(Mo,Cr)-type domains are less than a few hundred Angstroms in size, and are visible only with the use of electron microscopy.